 Electroencephalography (EEG) is a significant component of epilepsy diagnosis, along with a thorough medical history and neurological workup.
-Most EEGs today are performed on digital machines, which record data and automatically detect spikes that may indicate seizures.
-For the purpose of this policy, digital EEG spike analysis, also known as 3D dipole localization or dipole source imaging, refers to additional analysis of digitally recorded EEG spikes by a technician and a physician.
+Most EEGs today are performed on digital machines which record data and automatically detect spikes that may indicate seizures2.
+For the purpose of this policy, digital EEG spike analysis, which also is known as 3D dipole localization or dipole source imaging, refers to additional analysis of digitally recorded EEG spikes by a technician and a physician.